AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 This step was done in a normal PC with just 24 GB RAM and Intel core i5-8265U CPU @ 1.60GHz.

 You do not need to install anything, download the GenoSig.zip (attached) --> unzip it.
-Then, just put your Fasta files in the "All" directory and then run the command line
+Then, just put your Fasta files in the "All" directory and then run the command line.

 ```python